-As admissions consultants, we are always cognizant of the fact that our work has the potential to dramatically alter the lives of our clients.
+As college and MBA admissions consultants, we are always cognizant of the fact that our work has the potential to dramatically alter the lives of our clients.
 Decision letters will roll in over the next few months, and we’ll hear back from hundreds of clients who are moving halfway across the world to go to a school we consulted on.
 These client’s relationships, finances, perspectives, and so much more are about to be transformed—very exciting!

 But… what about someone who got rejected from their dream school?
 What happens then?
 Well, it’ll feel like the end of the world.
 It’s not.
 There are still many moves left in the game of life after college or grad school.
 Some of the most important figures in history started their career with a brutal rejection, and were still able to do big things even without their dream education.
 In fact, you could make a compelling argument that we would not know these people’s names if they hadn’t been rejected.

 Here are four interesting things people have done after being rejected by their dream program.

 1. Become President of the United States

 Barack Obama’s political and personal style can be summed up in one word: professorial.
 Obama’s background as a professor of constitutional law shows through in everything he does, from the way he argues, to his clothes, to his smallest rhetorical tics.
 But the 44th president wasn’t always so comfortable in academia.
 According to his wife, “[Barack] … didn’t take school seriously in high school, he barely got his work done – he was a bum.”
 Harsh!
 Perhaps predictably, then, a 17-year-old Obama was rejected his dream school, Swarthmore College, back in 1979.
 Obama says of the rejection “It really broke my heart, actually.”